ProvableHQ/leo/docs/grammar/README.md

 An identifier is a non-empty sequence of letters, (decimal) digits, and underscores, starting with a letter.
-It must not be a keyword: this is an extra-grammatical requirement.
+It must not be a keyword or a boolean literal, and it must not be or start with `aleo1`;
-It must also not be or start with `aleo1`, because that is used for address literals: this is another extra-grammatical requirement.
+these are extra-grammatical requirements, indicated in the comment.

 <a name="identifier"></a>
 ```abnf